-CUSTOM OPERATOR SERVICES.
+Custom Operator Services.
 This division provides customized teleservices solutions on a dedicated basis to large business clients.
-The Company believes that many businesses are finding it increasingly difficult to provide high quality customer service and product support without diverting resources from their core businesses.
+Many businesses are finding it increasingly difficult to provide high quality customer service and product support without diverting resources from their core businesses.
 In addition, it is expensive for these businesses to own, operate and maintain state-of-the-art call-processing facilities.
-The Company believes there are significant growth opportunities in outsourced teleservices for companies that can provide customized solutions on a dedicated basis.
-The Company's objective for this division is to provide a wide range of inbound telephone-based services including: (i) programs designed to enhance or maximize customer acquisition and retention; (ii) customer service and support; (iii) product support; (iv) collection services; (v) customer complaint resolution; and (vi) client satisfaction information.
+The Company provides a wide range of inbound telephone-based services including: (i) programs designed to enhance or maximize customer acquisition and retention; (ii) customer service and support; (iii) product support; (iv) collection services; (v) customer complaint resolution; (vi) client satisfaction information; and (vii) technical support.
+Our clients critical success factors are program specific, such as exceeding goals for call conversion, reduced average length of call, reduced average speed of answer, increased call quality, and successfully resolving the customer's concerns in a single contact.